-Failover and failback are operations that allow to manage your production and disaster recovery (DR) sites if a disaster strikes.
-Failover is a process of switching from the original vApp on the source Organization vDC to its vApp replica on a target Organization vDC that is set up as the DR site.
+Failover and failback are operations that allow you to manage your production and disaster recovery (DR) sites if a disaster strikes.
+Failover is a process of switching from the original vApp on the source organization VDC to its vApp replica on a target organization VDC that is set up as the DR site.
 Failback is a process of returning from the vApp replica to the original vApp or a new vApp.

 Veeam Backup & Replication provides the following failover and failback operations:

 When you perform failover, you shift from the original vApp in the production organization VDC to the vApp replica in the disaster recovery organization VDC.
 Failover is an intermediate step that needs to be finalized: you can perform permanent failover, perform failback or undo failover.